postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-Once our table has some data, we can search it using the following query:
+Now that our table has some data, we can search over it using the following query:

 !!! generic

-!!! code_block time="19.864 ms"
+!!! code_block time="35.016 ms"

 ```postgresql
 WITH query_embedding AS (